 What are annuities and how do they work?

 Annuities provide a stream of income in return for money being paid into the annuity.
-You may deposit a lump sum of money when purchasing the annuity or make payments into it over time.
+You may deposit a lump sum of money when purchasing the annuity or make payments to a life insurance company over time.

 Annuities are often used as a part of someone’s retirement plan and can be customized based on a client’s needs.
 An annuity may pay out over a fixed period of time or it may provide income for the remainder of someone’s life, which is attractive for retirees looking for financial security.